 Learn everything about Chateau Latour a Pomerol with wine tasting notes and wine with food pairings.
 Learn the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Latour a Pomeroy History, Overview

 Chateau Latour a’ Pomerol has vineyards that are located not far from Chateau Clinet and Feytit Clinet.
-Another famed Bordeaux wine estate that is fairly close is Chateau Trotanoy.
+Another famed vineyard that is fairly close is Chateau Trotanoy.
 Chateau Latour a’ Pomerol also has a long history in the region that dates all the way back to the mid or late 1800’s when the wine was sold under the name of La-Tour-Pomerol.

 At that time it was passed to Lily Lacoste, her niece.
 While Latour a’ Pomerol continues to be managed by Ets.
 Moueix today, they are not the owners.
 The Lacoste family retained the estate until 2002 when it was donated to the Fondation de Foyers de Charite de Chateauneuf de Galaure, a charity.